paolobang/ATM/README.md

 This is is part of Professional Certificate in Coding: Full Stack Development with MERN by MIT.
-This project uses Javascript, CSS, HTML and is a web page with two eyes that follow your mouse movement.
-As you hover your mouse over the screen the two balls elements inside the oval elements follow the mouse cursor, simulating the effect of being followed by a person's eyes.
+This project uses React components and you can Deposit or Cash Back.
+Interface shows a numeric keyword, and validates when no funds.

 <p align="right">(<a href="#top">back to top</a>)</p>